is now available! Read about the new features and fixes from November.

 scope inspector

 If semantic tokens are available for the language at the given position and enabled by theme, the inspect tool shows a section semantic token type.
-The section shows the semantic token information (type and any number of modifiers) as well as the styling rules that apply.
+The section shows the semantic token information (type and any number of modifiers) and the styling rules that apply.

 More information on semantic tokens and styling rule syntax can be found in the Semantic Highlighting Guide.